What is the federal poverty level?

 If your household earns up to 250 percent of the federal poverty level, you can get extra financial help for your medical care if you choose an Enhanced Silver plan (Silver 73, Silver 87, or Silver 94 plan).

 These Silver plans qualify for cost-sharing reductions, which lower your deductibles, copays and coinsurance costs for medical care and prescriptions, as well as the out-of-pocket maximum that you might pay in a year.
+Silver 94, 87, and 73 plans have no deductibles, and lower copays and out-of-pocket maximum costs.

 Learn more about the financial help you could receive.